 This started me thinking.
 What if his wife hadn’t been Russian but Japanese, Mexican or Congolese?
 Would he then have had to change his whole philosophy?
 Surely not.
 After all, John Derbyshire, a born Englishman with a Chinese wife, has views on immigration similar to those of Richard Spencer.
 Both John Derbyshire and his wife live in America and both are immigrants.
 And what about me?
 I would happily marry someone of a different race and live in Britain.
 Wouldn’t this lead to Britain slowly becoming less British?
 Isn’t this all a little hypocritical?

 Like many people I am not against immigration per se, just mass immigration, the kind that destabilises nations.
-So an American marrying a Russian neither upsets the demographic balance of America nor causes problems of integration.
+Though I think that a little immigration is actually a good thing, it doesn’t follow that I think a lot of immigration is a very good thing.
+It’s like salting the stew: a little good, too much bad.
+Anyway, an American marrying a Russian neither upsets the demographic balance of America nor causes problems of integration.
 This isn’t true of the immigration of say, millions of Muslim males into Sweden over a very short space of time.

-I once had a Romanian friend who told me that when McDonalds first came to Romania some traditional old restaurants closed down.
-I thought this was a shame but if Romanians preferred hamburgers to Pomana Porcului, so be it.
-McDonalds outcompeted these traditional Romanian restaurants in some way and only by keeping them out could you stop this from happening.
-That’s how I feel about mass immigration of whites into South Africa and Zimbabwe; the Chinese and Indians into Malaysia and to a lesser extent in America; the Jews in central and eastern Europe in previous centuries and now in America.
+When McDonald’s first opened restaurants in the eastern bloc many of the traditional restaurants closed down because, for whatever reason, many Poles, Romanians and Russians actually preferred McDonald’s hamburgers to borscht or Pomana Porcului.
+That’s how I also think about mass immigration of whites into South Africa and Zimbabwe; the Chinese and Indians into Malaysia and to a lesser extent in America; the Jews in central and eastern Europe in previous centuries and now in America.
 All these invading races, for one reason or another, outcompeted, or are presently outcompeting, the native inhabitants.
 Blacks seem unable to outcompete anyone, whether in Africa, America, Europe, or anywhere else.
-Latinos too struggle to compete with the descendants of Europeans and east Asians in their native lands and in the USA, where they generally end up doing menial jobs.
+Latinos too struggle to compete with the descendants of Europeans and east Asians in their native lands and also when they themselves emigrate to the USA, where they generally end up doing menial jobs.
+This often causes resentment and racial strife, either because the natives are angry at being outcompeted in their own countries by immigrants or because low-performing immigrants feel they are being unfairly held back by prejudices and racism.

-To avoid all the ensuing racial tension and accusations of racism and privilege, Spencer feels we should drop the current experiment in multiculturalism and multiracialism, imposed from above on a generally unwilling public and instead go back to how things were when people lived in settled communities of genetically related individuals.
-Whether it really is the case, as Spencer believes, that the people of such traditional societies had more ‘meaning’ in their lives due to ethnic homogeneity, I really can’t say.
-Yet the proposition doesn’t seem outrageous to me.
+To avoid all the ensuing racial tension, accusations of racism and privilege and the legions of highly-paid diversity consultants who majored in Race Studies at university, Spencer feels we should drop the current experiment in multiculturalism and multiracialism, which was imposed from above on a generally unwilling populace, and instead go back to how things were when people lived in settled communities of genetically related individuals.
+Whether it really is the case, as Spencer believes, that the people of such traditional societies felt less atomised and had more ‘meaning’ in their lives due to ethnic homogeneity, I really can’t say.
+Yet the proposition doesn’t sound totally outrageous to me.

 One thing I will say against the idea of homogeneous nations is that such a nation might be more tempted to go to war than a multicultural one.
-To paraphrase an Iranian I once read, ‘It would be good if all the Jews were in Israel, then we could kill them in one fell swoop’.
-Having everybody randomly mixed might make multicultural societies less willing to drop bombs on countries which contain some of their own.
-The down side of this is that by mixing everyone together social capital goes down and rather than dropping a bomb on a neighbouring country you instead have lots of ‘micro-wars’ on the streets of all your towns, every day, thus gradually wearing the citizenry down.
+To paraphrase an Iranian I once heard, ‘It would be good if all the Jews gathered togther in Israel, then we could kill them all in one fell swoop’.
+Having everybody randomly mixed might make multicultural societies less willing to drop bombs on countries made up of various ethnic groups, including some of their own.
+The down side of this is that some Muslims wouldn’t mind being sent to the afterlife if it was in a good cause.
+Therefore Iran, say, would have no qualms about dropping a bomb on some of its own people because they would soon be in heaven with 72 virgins or whatever it is female Muslims get: 72 packets of washing powder perhaps.
+But another downside to mixing everyone up is that social capital has been shown to go down and rather than having a bomb dropped on you, you instead have lots of ‘micro-wars’ on the streets of all your towns, every day, year in year out, thus gradually wearing the down your people.